 Trust and Trade

-Workplace advice rarely begins with the murder of innocent children.
+Workplace advice rarely begins with the brutal murder of innocent children.

 Perhaps it should.

-In the winter of 602, Emperor Maurice of Byzantium made a decision that would cost him everything.
-His army was exhausted after years of campaigning north of the Danube.
-Supplies were thin.
-Winter was brutal.
-Tradition dictated that troops return home.
+In the winter of that year, the Emperor Maurice of Byzantium made a financial decision that would cost him everything.
+His army was exhausted after years of fighting Avars and Slavic tribes north of the Danube.
+Supplies were thin and the winter was brutal.
+Byzantine tradition dictated that the troops should return home to their families and farms.

-Maurice ordered them to stay.
+But Maurice ordered them to stay.
+The treasury was depleted by the lengthy and ongoing wars to the north and with the Persians to the east.
 To cut costs, he halted supply shipments and delayed payments.
 He remained in Constantinople, far from the frozen camps.

-A low-ranking officer named Phocas rallied the starving troops.
-Mutiny turned to revolution.
-Maurice was captured and forced to watch the execution of his five sons before he himself was killed.
+A low-ranking officer named Phocas rallied the starving troops from their winter camps.
+His mutiny turned to revolution as they marched south to Constantinople.
+Maurice was completely unprepared, because his attention and remaining army were focused on Persian threats to the east.
+Maurice was easily captured and then paraded around to the jeers of onlookers.
+He was then forced to watch the execution of his five sons, one by one, before he himself was killed.

-Maurice was one of the greatest emperors in the 1000-year history of Byzantium.
+Maurice had been one of the greatest of emperors in the 1000-year history of Byzantium.
 He reformed military law.
 He stabilized borders.
-He wrote the Strategikon, a manual that would influence generals for centuries.
+He wrote the Strategikon, a manual that would influence generals for many centuries.

-But he violated something older than empire.
+But he violated something older than empire, laws, or tradition.
 He violated trust.

 And that mistake did not begin in 602.
 It began more than one million years ago.